Cost-Aware Routing for Efficient Text-To-Image Generation: Computational Resources

 \section{Computational Resources}

 To generate our training set (quality score per prompt), we used 50 A100/H100 80G GPU with approximately $\sim$4 days per model to generate 391,364 images for the filtered DiffusionDB prompt set (97,841 prompts) and less than 1 day per model for the filtered COCO prompt set (18,384 prompts).
 For each quality metric, we trained our Transformer with one A100 40G GPU in $\sim$2 hours for the COCO prompt set and $\sim$7 hours for the DiffusionDB prompt set.
+The trained transformer (33.88M parameters, 15.61 GFLOPs) represents just 1.7\% of the size and 1.04\% of the computational cost relative to the smallest candidate, Infinity (2B parameters, 1.5 TFLOPs).
+For our kNN-based router, the overhead is even more marginal, as it only requires a single-pass search over a small set of $10^3$--$10^4$ reference samples.
 The trained Transformer model only takes $\sim$0.05 seconds to predict the scores for a single prompt in one A100 40G GPU.
 We trained KNN on the CPU in less than 1 minute with negligible inference time($<$0.01 second per prompt).